 If more control is needed, we offer our Low-Level and Standard-Level recluse programs.
 These add additional services, such as a treatment of bedroom furniture, an application of dust within wall voids, and more glue boards per room to monitor for recluse activity.

-If you're seeing brown spiders in your College Grove home, reach out to All-American Pest Control to schedule Brown Recluse Spider Reduction.
-There is no better way to get these spiders under control.
+If you're seeing brown spiders in your home, reach out to All-American Pest Control to schedule Brown Recluse Spider Reduction.
+Our College Grove pest control experts will help you get these spiders under control.